ortus-docs/coldbox-docs/full/configuration/directory_structure.md

 # Directory Structure

 Now that we have seen the [core conventions](conventions.md), we can layout our application.
-Most of the time we would recommend you use the shipped application templates in the ColdBox bundle download or by leveraging the CommandBox ColdBox creation commands.
+Most of the time we would recommend you use the packaged application templates in the ColdBox bundle download or by leveraging the CommandBox ColdBox creation commands.

-To get started with a structure go into CommandBox interactive shell and let's create a ColdBox application:
+To get started with a structure, go into CommandBox interactive shell and let's create a ColdBox application:

 ```bash
 CommandBox>coldbox create app name=MyApp skeleton=AdvancedScript